Our services are every Saturday from 10:30 AM-12 PM.

 Shofars: We blow shofars (either short ram’s horns or long Yemenite ones) to begin our service and sometimes during praise.

 Hebrew: You will notice that a portion of our service is done in Hebrew.
 This is the original language of the Bible and is spoken in Israel.
 If you are a newcomer to this, don’t be alarmed!
 You don’t have to be a Hebrew scholar to worship with us; but if you listen carefully, you will find that almost everything in Hebrew is immediately repeated in English or on the slides in yellow.
-(We do have a Beginning Hebrew class if you are interested in learning!)

 “Sh’ma“-“Sh’ma Yisrael, ADONAI Eloheinu, ADONAI echad.”
 Hear O Israel, the L-RD is our G-d, the L-RD is One.
 This is the Hebrew letters on the back wall of the sanctuary, when we turn around to face towards Jerusalem (which is east of us) and the first line of the pledge we make to ADONAI, as we take on the Yoke of the Kingdom as disciples of Yeshua Messiah.
 We say the Sh’ma, it’s blessing and V’ahavta in Hebrew and then in English.